Stem Cell Injection Therapy

 Harvesting MSCs for injection therapy is done right in the office.
+In most cases the stem cells are obtained from the bone marrow (they can also be obtained from fat; see below).
 The skin is numbed first with a little Novocain.
 Next, the hip bone is numbed with more Novocain.
 A special needle is then passed through the cortex of the bone into the marrow cavity.
 This is a painless procedure in most cases.
 The liquid marrow is then very slowly drawn into a syringe.
 Once an adequate amount of liquid marrow is obtained, the needle is removed and a bandage applied.

 The syringe containing the liquid marrow next is placed in a special centrifuge.
 The marrow is spun and the stem cells are highly concentrated and passed into a new syringe from which the injection(s) are given.

 The entire procedure takes about an hour and is minimally uncomfortable.

 How Are Stem Cell Injections Given?